 WWTP staff began investigating different cover options.
 The tanks have a screw conveyor at the bottom that occasionally must be serviced, so access to tank internals was an important consideration when selecting the cover system.

-Geomembrane Technologies Inc. (GTI) was selected to design and fabricate two structurally supported covers for the Georgetown WWTP’s two 2.5m x 10m (8 ft x 33 ft) grit tanks.
+Geomembrane Technologies Inc. (GTI) was selected to design and fabricate two structurally supported covers for the Georgetown WWTP’s two 2.5 meters by 10 meters (8 feet x 33 feet) grit tanks.
 The retractable covers consist of a high-strength, UV-protected, coated fabric tensioned over a low-profile aluminum arched frame that spans the tank opening.
 Foul air from below the covers and inside the grit building is withdrawn and treated in a carbon system.

 “We can’t chase odors in the wind.
 A cover makes logical sense.
 We were convinced that capturing and treating odors was the way to go,” says Wendy Derjugin, plant operations supervisor.